tonyb7/options-lib/black_scholes/README.md

 - $C$ is the theoretical value of a European call
 - $t$ is time-to-expiry in years
 - $S_t$ is the price of a non-dividend-paying stock with $t$ years until expiry
-- $X$ is the strike of the option
+- $K$ is the strike of the option
-- $\sigma$ is the annualized standard deviation (volatility) of the stock price in percent
+- $\sigma$ is the annualized standard deviation (volatility) of the stock price in percent, expressed as a decimal
 - $r$ is the annual interest rate, and
 - $\mathcal{N}$ is the cumulative standard normal distribution function.